henrysky/astroNN_gaia_dr2_paper/README.rst

 To continuum normalize arbitrary APOGEE spectrum, see: http://astronn.readthedocs.io/en/latest/tools_apogee.html#pseudo-continuum-normalization-of-apogee-spectra

-A legacy version of data file available as `apogee_dr14_nn_dist_0562.fits`_ in which 56.2uas offset is applied directly to train.
+A legacy version of data file available as `apogee_dr14_nn_dist_0562.fits`_ in which 56.2uas offset is applied directly to train, and its data model will not be provided.

 Jupyter Notebook
 ------------------